akononovicius/physRisk-content-repository/pages/about.md

 ## If you have noticed an error

-You could contact the current website maintainer, write us via Facebook message (our Facebook page can be found at [https://www.facebook.com/physics.risk/](https://www.facebook.com/physics.risk/)) or use proper GitHub tools (links to repositories can be found in the
+You could contact the website maintainer, write us via Facebook message (our Facebook page can be found at [https://www.facebook.com/physics.risk/](https://www.facebook.com/physics.risk/)) or use proper GitHub tools (links to repositories can be found in the